© Olga Peregudov, MIT

 Experience

-• In 2011, I won the National Competition in Biology in Russia, an achievement that significantly shaped my personality and aspirations.
+• In 2011, I won the National Competition in Biology in Russia, an achievement that shaped my personality and aspirations.

 • That same year, I began my undergraduate studies at the Faculty of Bioengineering and Bioinformatics at Moscow State University.